-Federal, state, local and foreign governments have made a number of legislative proposals that would impose additional taxes on the provision of goods and services over the Internet, and some states have taken measures to tax Internet-related activities.
-In October 1998 Congress placed a three-year moratorium on state and local taxes on Internet access or on discriminatory taxes on electronic commerce.
+A number of legislative proposals have been made by federal, state, local and foreign governments have made a number of legislative proposals that would impose additional taxes on the provision of goods and services over the Internet, and some states have taken measures to tax Internet-related activities.
+In October 1998, Congress placed a three-year moratorium on state and local taxes on Internet access or on discriminatory taxes on electronic commerce.
 Existing state and local laws were excluded from this moratorium.
+In November 2001, Congress extended this moratorium through November 1, 2003.
 When this moratorium is ultimately lifted, some type of federal or state taxes may be imposed upon Internet commerce.
 The imposition of sales, value-added or similar taxes could make it more expensive to use our software platforms, diminish our competitiveness and harm our business and operating results.